 Hired is the first two-sided marketplace created specifically for Engineers, Data Scientists, Designers and Product Managers who are overwhelmed with job opportunities.

-We believe recruiting should be transparent, unbiased, and that the talent should be in control.
-Our one-week process provides people with upfront offers from vetted and funded companies, a dedicated talent advocate, and a $2,000 signing bonus.
+We believe finding a career should be transparent, unbiased, and controlled by the talent.
+Our marketplace features vetted and funded companies extending interview requests, a dedicated Talent Advocate, and a $2,000 signing bonus.

 Our mission is to make hiring, or getting hired, less painful.